 Setting up the integration

-You must have administrator permissions in both JIRA and Zendesk to set up the integration.
+You must have administrator user accounts in both Jira and Zendesk to set up the integration, and remain signed into those accounts for the duration of these installation steps.

 Additionally, you must meet the following requirements: